lubiku35/czc_selenium_website_testing/README.md

 Throughout this project, I have conducted a comprehensive range of tests, starting from basic ones like accepting cookies and verifying the page title, and progressing towards more sophisticated scenarios such as user registration, login functionality, and adding products to the cart.
 By covering various aspects of the website, I aim to identify and address any potential issues, ensuring a seamless and satisfying user experience.

+> Also as a little bonus I tried to test the subpage of this page which works as a blog at url [https://www.czc.cz/geek](https://www.czc.cz/geek) where there was a search form which was an interesting object for testing | see more in [Blog Search Values Test](#blog-search-values-test)

 <br>

 # Navigation